 - From the General Settings tab, enable Active Directory.

-- At least one Domain Controller registered to sync AD User/Group data to the Umbrella cloud.
+- At least one domain controller registered to sync AD user and group data to Umbrella.
 This is accomplished by running a script.
-See Instructions.

-- You must have at least one Umbrella AD Connector service installed and running to perform the sync.
-See Instructions.
-If the connector is uninstalled, any AD changes will not reflect.
+- You must install and run at least one Umbrella AD Connector service to perform the sync.
+If the connector is not installed, Umbrella cannot sync any changes from AD.

 Your setup is complete.
 No additional configuration steps are required.

-The roaming client with the identity feature shows additional information in its local interface.
+With identity support enabled, the roaming client displays additional user identity information in its local user interface.

-When searching for an active directory user, you will now see their on-network and off-network traffic in the same report, whether they were behind a VA while on-network or roaming off-network.
-The external IP should be used to differentiate the on-network versus off-network activity if necessary.
+When searching for an AD User, you can view on-network and off-network traffic in the same report, whether behind a VA while on-network or roaming off-network.
+Use the external IP to differentiate the on-network versus off-network activity.

-Reporting functions similarly to traffic coming from a VA.
-There are multiple identity types associated with each query, so the dashboard picks the ones it wants to show by default in reports.
-Typically this is the one that matched the active policy.
-Searching on the other identity types will surface the same traffic though.
+Umbrella reports traffic sent from roaming clients similarly to traffic sent from a VA.
+Multiple identity types are associated with each query.
+Umbrella chooses which identity to display by default in the reports.
+Typically, the identity that matches the active policy is shown.
+Searching on the other identity types displays the same traffic.

 Informational Warnings for the Connector

-If no VA is present, the AD Connector will appear in an ‘info’ state, as opposed to the 'active' (green) state that it would be otherwise.
-These 'info' states are seen in the Dashboard, under Settings > Sites and Active Directory.
-This is normal, although it can be confusing.
+If no VA is present, the AD Connector appears in an info state instead of the active (green) state.
+You can view the info states in Umbrella under Settings > Sites and Active Directory.

 Examples of when the AD user ID is sent or not:

 Note: The roaming client does not require an active connection to the domain controller or any AD server.
-It retrieves the user ID locally.
-Additionally, the roaming client does not utilize logon event and IP mapping like the virtual appliance.
+The roaming client retrieves the user ID locally.
+Additionally, the roaming client does not utilize logon event and IP mapping like the VA.

-This is always an IPv4 address.
-Umbrella makes its best effort to determine which network adapter is being used at that moment (for example, a laptop having a wired and wireless connection simultaneously active).
-If Umbrella is unable to determine which is active, it returns the first non-reserved IP addresses in use by the device.
+The LAN IP address is always sent as long as the identity feature is enabled in Umbrella.
+The LAN IP address is always an IPv4 address.
+Umbrella makes its best effort to determine which network adapter is used, for example: a laptop having a wired and wireless connection simultaneously active.
+If Umbrella is unable to determine which network adapter is active, it returns the first non-reserved IP addresses in use by the device.

-Important: Policy cannot be set/enforced on the LAN IP returned by the roaming client.
+Important: Policy cannot be set or enforced on the LAN IP returned by the roaming client.
 The inclusion of LAN IP is only for visibility and reporting purposes.
-By comparison, only with a VA and a ‘site’ and an ‘internal network’ identity can policy be enforced on LAN IP.
+By comparison, only with a VA, and a Site and an Internal Network identity can Umbrella enforce a policy on LAN IP.

 The (non-AD) device ID is always sent.
-There is no change from the existing roaming client behavior as represented by the Roaming Computer identity.
+The roaming client behavior does not change.